nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 ##### Priority Scheduling

 The basic idea is straightforward: each process is assigned a priority, and the runnable process with the highest priority is allowed to run.
-Even on a PC with a single owner, there may be multiple processes, some of them more important than others

 To prevent high-priority processes from running indefinitely, the scheduler may decrease the priority of the currently running process at each clock tick which causes its priority to drop below that of the next highest process, so a process switch occurs.